How to Subtitle Videos Like a Boss

 So maybe you’ve subtitled videos before and it didn’t work out well.
 Perhaps the subtitles were too small or cropped off in the feed, or changed too quickly to be read comfortably.

 Adding subtitles or captions to social video posts is super important for many reasons.
 However it can be time consuming and sometimes you go to all that effort and then find a problem once you post the video.

 With some care and a little bit of planning, whatever captioning app you use you’ll get better results and avoid that sinking feeling of having to go back and edit it all again!
 It may seem like a lot at first, but it’ll become second nature no time.
 We’ve also got a handy checklist at the end.

-We make our own subtitling app called Captionista that will help you, but these tips are universal.
+We make our own subtitling app called Captionista that you can download now for free that will help you, but these tips are universal.
 What matters is that you add subtitles.

 Before you record the video